Carnian: Vertebrates

-The earliest unequivocal dinosaurs, such as those from the Ischigualato Formation (e.g. Herrerasaurus and Eoraptor) and those from the Santa Maria Formation (e.g. Staurikosaurus and Buriolestes) originated during the Carnian, around 230 Ma.
+The earliest unequivocal dinosaurs, such as those from the Ischigualasto Formation (e.g. Herrerasaurus and Eoraptor) and those from the Santa Maria Formation (e.g. Staurikosaurus and Buriolestes) originated during the Carnian, around 230 Ma.

-In this stage the archosaurs became the dominant faunas in the world, evolving into groups such as the phytosaurs, rhynchosaurs, aetosaurs, and rauisuchians.
+In this stage the archosaurs became the dominant animals in the world, evolving into groups such as the phytosaurs, rhynchosaurs, aetosaurs, and rauisuchians.
 The first dinosaurs (and the pterosaur Carniadactylus) also appeared in this stage, and though at the time they were small and insignificant, they diversified rapidly and would dominate the fauna for the rest of the Mesozoic.
 On the other hand, the therapsids, which included the ancestors of mammals, decreased in both size and diversity, and would remain relatively small until the extinction of the dinosaurs.

 Conodonts were present in Triassic marine sediments.
 Paragondolella polygnathiformis appeared at the base of the Carnian Stage, and is considered a characteristic species.
 A partial list of Carnian vertebrates is given below.
 Many Carnian vertebrates are found in Santa Maria Formation rocks of the Paleorrota geopark.